TORCH-TCN/torch_hub/about.md

 # About the TORCH Hub

-The TORCH Hub is a web based application designed to...
+The TORCH Hub is a web-based application designed to help streamline digitization workflows in consortial and collaborative projects.

 ## Contributors
 Diego Barroso